Wolverine971/9takes/src/blog/community/why-im-selective-sharing-enneagram.md

 Recall your journey to discovering the Enneagram—it was likely driven by a personal quest for understanding, not someone else's urging.
 Allowing others the space to find their way to it, if they choose, respects their autonomy in personal growth.

-**Tip**: Share resources like books, websites, or podcasts that helped you understand the Enneagram better, rather than pushing for immediate interest or understanding.
+**Tip**: Share resources like books, websites, or podcasts that helped you understand the Enneagram better rather than pushing for immediate interest or understanding.
 This allows the other person to explore at their own pace and based on their own curiosity.

 Encourage, don't coerce.
 Inspire interest through your experience, not insistence.